-These price patterns are formed by the market testing either market highs or market lows.
+The double tops and bottoms price patterns are formed by the market testing either market highs or market lows.
 In a double top, prices peak, retrace downward, and peak again at roughly the same price level.
 This pattern is a strong indicator of a coming downturn in the price trend.
 It is an even stronger indicator if the double top touches an established resistance plane.
 A double bottom is the reverse of a double top.
-Double tops and bottoms are very visible patterns, and because of their visibility, are the sources of considerable trading decision.
+Double tops and bottoms are very visible patterns and, because of their visibility, are the sources of considerable trading decision.

-Advantages of Double Tops and Bottoms:
+Advantages of double tops and bottoms:

-- Visible and reliable indicator
+- visible and reliable indicator

 Limitations of double tops and bottoms:

-- Usually requires major resistance plane.
+- usually requires major resistance plane

-Head and Shoulders Formation
+Head and shoulders formation

 The head and shoulders formation is similar to the double top or bottom.
 It works as well upright predicting market highs as it does inverted, predicting lows.
 In the case of rising prices, the prices peak, retrace and peak higher yet, retrace again and then peak at roughly the level of the first peak.
 Traders watch for the creation of the last peak as a strong indication that the price trend has changed direction, in this case lower.

 The head and shoulders formation also provides an indication of how far prices will move.
 The distance from the top of the head to the base of the neck is the projected distance that prices will move beyond the base of the neck.
-Figure 7 shows a head and shoulders formation.

-Advantages of Head and Shoulders Formations:
+Advantages of head and shoulders formations:

-- Definite identification of trend change.
+- definite identification of trend change

-- Provides some future price objectives
+- provides some future price objectives

 Limitations of head and shoulders formations:

-- By the time the formation is identified the trend has changed and prices moved significantly.
+- by the time the formation is identified the trend has changed and prices moved significantly

 A violation of a support or resistance price level accompanied by an increase in trading volume enhances the probability of trend change.
 However, lack of trading volume when a price move occurs may indicate that the price move was an anomaly rather than the start of a new trend.

-This is the number of outstanding contracts at the time of reporting.
-One combined buy and sell position is equal to one open interest.
+Open interest is the number of outstanding contracts at the time of reporting; one combined buy and sell position is equal to one open interest.
 Like trading volume, open interest is a measure of market activity and can be used as an indicator of support for a price movement.

 Accept technical analysis as one more tool for making market decisions.
 It can provide insight to prices and to the timing of trend changes.
 They are of little value without common sense and a working knowledge of the commodity involved.